Homéos - Antique and Vintage Cameras

 Shutter:

-Horizontal guillotine acting between the lenses, two blade.
-Spring powered with pneumatic regulation, speeded 1/8 - 1/150.
+Horizontal guillotine acting between the lenses, two-blade.
+Spring powered with pneumatic regulation, speeds 1/8 - 1/150.
 Self-capping.

 Construction: